MarkAdell/my_articles/intro_to_functional_programming/README.md

-# Yet another introduction to Functional Programming
+# Yet Another Introduction to Functional Programming

 In this article, we will explore the fundamental principles of functional programming that you can utilize in your day-to-day work, regardless of the programming language you use.